 The United Nations has predicted a 40% shortfall in global water supply by 2030, due to increasing demand, changing climate and weather patterns, and mismanaged use.
-Through the Volvo Ocean Race stopover in Cape Town, South Africa, 11th Hour Racing saw first-hand how drinking water scarcity is impacting the quality of life and the environment in certain large cities around the world, often affecting the poorest parts of the community the hardest.
+While in Cape Town, South Africa, for the 2017-18 Volvo Ocean Race, 11th Hour Racing saw first-hand how drinking water scarcity can impact the quality of life and the environment in large cities.
+Around the world, this problem often affects the poorest parts of the community the hardest.

-There are currently 37 mega-cities with populations of 10 million plus.
-The UN forecasts that the 54 percent of the world population currently living in urban areas will rise to 66 percent by 2050, a mass urbanization that will exacerbate the challenge of managing living environments.
+The UN forecasts that 54% of the Earth’s population currently living in urban areas will rise to 66% by 2050, a mass urbanization that will exacerbate the challenge of managing living environments.
 The Challenge aligns with U.N.
-Sustainable Development Goal 6, or SDG6, which calls for universal access to safe and affordable drinking water for all by 2030.
+Sustainable Development Goal 6, which calls for universal access to safe and affordable drinking water for all by 2030.

-The Urban Drinking Water Challenge ’18 with Bluewater and Imagine H2O is designed to create direct and scalable impact for water-scarce cities and at-risk communities, inspire community awareness and public action, promote the role of innovation and entrepreneurship, and facilitate the deployment of real solutions to a real problem.
+The Urban Water Challenge, an initiative of Imagine H2O, supported by Founding Challenge Partners 11th Hour Racing and Bluewater, deploys and invests in water solutions for tomorrow’s megacities.
+The challenge is designed to create direct and scalable impact for water-scarce cities and at-risk communities, inspire community awareness and public action, promote the role of innovation and entrepreneurship, and facilitate the deployment of real solutions to a real problem.
 This global innovation challenge ties together issues of water scarcity as a result of climate change, equity issues surrounding drinking water, and plastic waste caused by limited access to clean reliable municipal water.